nestjs/docs.nestjs.com/content/recipes/prisma.md

 ##### 3. Create your SQLite database file and set the database connection

-SQLite databases are simple files, no server is required to use a SQLite database.
+SQLite databases are simple files; no server is required to use a SQLite database.
 You can therefore create a new SQLite database by manually creating a new file on your file system.

 Navigate into the new `prisma` directory and create a file called `dev.db` inside of it.